FreeCAD/FreeCAD-documentation/wiki/Wrapping_a_Cplusplus_class_in_Python.md

 # Wrapping a Cplusplus class in Python

-{{VeryImportantMessage|This article is a stub.
-Please contribute your knowledge to it!}}
+**This article is a stub.
+Please contribute your knowledge to it!**

 {{TOCright}}